Snowball Earth (manga): Characters

+A member of VIERDE.
+He can control Hephaestus, also known as "The Commander's Cauldron".

 Media

 Manga

 Written and illustrated by Yuhiro Tsujitsugu, Snowball Earth has been serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits since January 27, 2021.
+In September 2026, Tsujitsugu announced that the manga would start its final story arc.
 Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was released on January 30, 2021.
-As of July 30, 2025, nine volumes have been released.
+The first volume was released on July 30, 2021.
+As of April 1, 2026, eleven volumes have been released.

-In June 2023, Viz Media announced that they have licensed the manga for an English release in North America, starting in Q2 2024.
+In June 2023, Viz Media announced that they have licensed the manga for an English release in North America, and the first volume was released on April 16, 2024.